zkessin/testing-erlang-book/README.md

 This book starts with using EUnit for building Unit Tests in Erlang.
 It will then move on to other kinds of testing in Erlang.
-Including Statistical tests with PropER, Type Checking with Dialyzer, Setting up CI with Jenkins or Travis, building performance tests and more.
+Including Statistical tests with PropER, Setting up CI with Jenkins or Travis, building performance tests and more.

+Erlang also has a good set of tools for for static testing, Kostis Sagonas's research group has been working on a set of tools which provide a powerful aid to development of applications.
+These include Dialyzer which will find all sorts of discrepancies in a code base, including non matching types, and code that can never be executed.
+In addition they have created a tool called Concuerror which can detect all sorts of concurrency errors.

 ## Building as open source